What is an Evaluation Plan?

 - A well-documented evaluation plan enhances transparency and accountability.
-Involved participants, contractors, and stakeholders will publicly share the plan among themselves.
+Involved participants, contractors, and stakeholders share the plan among themselves.
 The methodology section clearly outlines and describes how they obtained each finding and outcome.

 - A written evaluation plan is good for future references and for greater transparency and accountability.

 - It is recommended that the data recorded in the plan be quantitative.
-However, incorporation of both qualitative and quantitative data is important.
+However, the incorporation of both qualitative and quantitative data is important.

 - Information in the evaluation plan describing the input, output, and activities of the project or program is vital.
-A table makes it easier to obtain information at a glance.
+A table often makes it easier to obtain information at a glance.

-- Be brief and straightforward in the descriptions.
+- Be brief and straightforward in descriptions.